 What started off as a two-plane fleet in 2004 is today the largest airline in Spain and arguably the largest low-cost carrier in Southern Europe.
 Vueling is probably the most feasible choice for flying to most airports in Spain and the Mediterranean, but they also cover a lot of destinations in different parts of Europe.

 If you’re considering flying to Turkey, Pegasus is probably the most economical option.
 Pegasus has flights to 35 different airports in Turkey and also flies to most bigger airports in Europe and the Middle East.
-This airline is famous for its “flying coffee” which is served free-of-charge to all of their passengers.
+This airline is famous for its “flying coffee” (on most domestic flights) which is served free-of-charge to all of their passengers.

 Baggage fees: none, as long as you’re under 20kg.

-Volotea has a significantly smaller fleet and covers fewer destinations than the other airlines from this region.
-However, the prices for the destination it covers are very hard to match, even for the bigger airlines.
-Volotea has flights to a handful of destinations in Spain and the Mediterranean, as well as a few destinations in Austria, Germany, the Czech Republic, Luxembourg, and Ireland.
+Volotea has a significantly smaller fleet and covers fewer destinations than the other cheap budget airlines in Europe.
+However, the prices for the destination it covers are very hard to match, even for the bigger low-cost airlines in Europe.
+Volotea has flights to a handful of destinations in Spain and the Mediterranean, as well as a few destinations in Germany, Germany, the Czech Republic, Luxembourg, and Ireland.

 Iberia was founded in 2011 as the new national carrier of Spain.
 Today, this airline has a fleet of 40 aircraft, but only flies to 22 destinations around Europe, including Spain, Croatia, France, Germany, Denmark, Greece, Italy, Iceland, Ireland, Malta, Poland, the Netherlands, Romania, and the UK.